eljost/pysisyphus/README.md

 ## Example

-Fully internal coordinate transition state search for the famous alanine dipeptide isomerization reaction using the xtb calculator using the growing string method.
+Fully internal coordinate transition state search for the famous alanine dipeptide isomerization reaction using the xtb calculator and the growing string method.

 [![asciicast](https://asciinema.org/a/300731.svg)](https://asciinema.org/a/300731)